Patreon/platform-documentation/source/includes/_api-endpoints.md

 Remember — you must pass a valid <code>access_token</code>.
 </aside>

 You may only fetch your own list of pledges.
 If you attempt to fetch another creator's pledge list, the API call will return an HTTPS 403.
-If you would like to create an application which can manage many creator's campaigns, please contact us at [platform@patreon.com](mailto:platform@patreon.com).
+If you would like to create an application which can manage many creator's campaigns, please contact us in <a href="https://www.patreondevelopers.com/" target="_blank">the developers forum</a>.